NabilRaiyan/Crwn-Clothing/README.md

-## Introduction to the project
+## Crwn-Clothing
-This is a clothing website that I developed using react and firebase.
+### Crwn-Clothing is an E-commerce Website using React and Firebase